PeptoneLtd/proteinmpnn_ddg/README.md

 single NVIDIA V100 16 GB GPU machine are in `data/timings_benchmark.csv`.
 This was produced by `scripts/benchmark_decode_last.py`.

 ### Notes
-Optional dependency [paper] is required to run the scripts neccessary for reproducing the paper.
+Optional dependency [paper] is required to run the scripts necessary for reproducing the paper.
 This includes a CPU only version of ESMif and various plotting and loading utilities.

 ESMif has large model weights, you need to download them from [here](https://dl.fbaipublicfiles.com/fair-esm/models/esm_if1_gvp4_t16_142M_UR50.pt) as `esm_if1_gvp4_t16_142M_UR50.pt` and supply the path in the relevant ESMif scripts.